joealfa/reviewer/dotnet.md

 - **Managed Code**: Code that runs under the control of the CLR.
 - **Unmanaged Code**: Code that runs outside the control of the CLR.

-## Browser Request for a Web Page
-When a browser requests a web page, it sends an HTTP request to the server, which processes the request and sends back an HTTP response containing the requested resource.

-## Caching
-Caching involves storing data in memory to improve performance by reducing the need to fetch data from a slower source.

-## Middleware
-Middleware are components that are used to handle requests and responses in an ASP.NET Core application pipeline.

 ## Unit Test
 Unit tests are automated tests that verify the correctness of a small piece of code.
 Frameworks include MSTest, NUnit, and xUnit.

-## BDD and TDD in
-- **BDD (Behavior-Driven Development)**: An extension of TDD that focuses on the behavior of an application.
-- **TDD (Test-Driven Development)**: A development process where tests are written before the code that needs to pass the tests.